Clemapfel/jluna/docs/manual.md

 Where `Main` is a pre-defined jluna object representing the `Main` module.

-The function is called *safe*_eval, because it forwards any exceptions that may have occurred during execution of the string, throwing a `jluna::JuliaException`:
+The function is called **safe**_eval, because it forwards any exceptions that may have occurred during execution of the string as a `jluna::JuliaException`:

 ```cpp
 Main.safe_eval("sqrt(-1)");